 Join kid and adult-friendly events

 Every Sunday, join artists in the Studio for a family-friendly art-making experience where you can make anything from mixed media to pastel landscapes.
-Montclair Art Museum also hosts classes for all ages, starting at age 6, and features workshops in mediums like digital, ceramics, drawing, and film.
+Montclair Art Museum also hosts classes for all ages, starting at age 6, and features workshops in media such as digital, ceramics, drawing, and film.
 In the summer, look out for classes and art-centric camps where kids can build skills and use their imaginations to create.
 For adults, check out fun ones like the Wine and Wheel event, where you can try your hand at a potter’s wheel.

 To learn more about the Montclair Art Museum, visit their website, Instagram, and Facebook.